amnn/typed-geomlab-report/report.md

 \subsection{Implementation}

 Inference for HM is known to be \textsc{DExpTime}--Complete\ \cite{kfoury90mlexptime}, but type assignment for typical programs written by human programmers does not tend to meet this bound.
 However, \text{na\"ive} implementations --- in which types are represented as strings and all operations are performed eagerly --- can still be greatly improved upon.
-Oleg Kiselyov's tutorial on the implementation of \textit{OCaml}'s type inference algorithm\ \cite{oleg13ocamltc} suggests changes that, in concert can bring the performance of type assignment, much closer to linear time in the typical case.
+Oleg Kiselyov's tutorial on the implementation of \textit{OCaml}'s type inference algorithm\ \cite{oleg13ocamltc} suggests changes that, in concert, can bring the performance of type assignment much closer to linear time in the typical case.
 We explain the techniques we have employed in our own implementation in the following sections.

 \subsubsection{Unification}\label{sec:unify-impl}